ermiyaeskandary/Slither.io-bot/.github/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 * Please use the already made pull request template to layout your pull request.

+* Adhere to the current code style.
+Listen to Hound's comments on your PR.

 *Pull request are made to be discussed, thus collaborators may want you to change things.
 Don't make a new PR for these changes.
 Update your existing PR.*